What is the ideal age for learning to swim?

 Learning to swim from age 5

-Contrary to popular belief, learning to swim can be done from the age of 5.
+Children can learn to swim from the age of 5, developing the skills needed to master the 4 main strokes.
 Learning the technique of the 4 strokes (backstroke, backstroke, breaststroke, butterfly) requires physical and mental capacities: maturity, memorization, concentration, motor coordination of movements, spatial-temporal and bodily reference points, balance… These aptitudes develop with age, at rates specific to each child, but they are generally not sufficiently pronounced before the age of 5.
 Mastering these strokes requires not only physical and mental ability, but also comfort in the water.
 Aquatic fluency, independence and learning the basics of swimming are skills that can be acquired from an early age.

 Où prendre des cours ?